Part of the ‘Places to visit, feed and drink’ section.

 Known for the Dymock Poets.
 The display in the church is very informative and is worth setting aside some time to take in.
 Updated 2008 with some great additional material (right: small extract from previous version).
 There are walks based around the Poets – ask at local Tourist Info Centres.
 The University of Gloucestershire’s Gloucestershire Poets, Writers and Artists Collection archive includes the Dymock Poets.
 Ledbury’s Poetry Festival will often feature material.
 Also see Friends of the Dymock Poets.
 The John Masefield cycle trail has an option to take in Dymock, which we would recommend.

-Dymock village website has some history and copies of Poets walks.
-Plus information on the village pub, Beauchamp Arms, which was saved by the parish council purchasing it.
+The village pub, Beauchamp Arms, was saved by the parish council purchasing it – see Facebook page.
 Dymock is also part of ‘daffodil country’ (see Kempley).

 Book: The Dymock Poets by Sean Street, Seren Books, ISBN 1854111213.
 Buy from Amazon.co.uk.

 Eastnor Castle – a Victorian construction.
 Estate has an arboretum with cedars and redwoods, 22 acre lake, woodland walks and hosts various events.
 Check on website for grounds/castle opening hours (generally not autumn/winter).
 Also camping/caravan site, but own toilet required.
 Tea room – only available when castle/grounds open?

 Eastnor Pottery Workshops for adults and children as well as ceramics to view and buy.